RSV Vaccine

 See video: How Vaccines Protect Moms and Babies

 • Getting the RSVpreF vaccine during pregnancy helps protect your baby from severe RSV illness in their first few months of life.
-This means that babies whose parent received the RSV vaccine during pregnancy can still get RSV, but if they do, the chances of them becoming seriously ill or needing to be hospitalized are much lower.
+While babies whose parent received the vaccine can still get RSV, they’re much less likely to become seriously ill or need hospital care.

 The vaccine is given to pregnant people between 32 and 36 weeks of pregnancy.
 After you get the vaccine, it takes about 2 weeks for your body to make protective antibodies that can be passed to your baby.
 That’s why it’s important to get the vaccine at least 2 weeks before your baby is born.

-Studies have shown that Nirsevimab protects babies from severe RSV illness and hospitalization for at least 5 months, which covers a typical RSV season.9 This early protection is crucial because babies are most vulnerable to severe RSV infections during their first few months of life.
+Studies have shown that Nirsevimab protects babies from severe RSV illness and hospitalization for at least 5 months after they are born, which covers a typical RSV season.9 This early protection is important because babies are most vulnerable to getting very sick with RSV in their first few months of life.

 • The infant RSV antibody (Nirsevimab) contains pre-made antibodies and is given to babies as a single shot shortly after birth.
 Since these antibodies are already made, your baby doesn’t need to produce them on their own.
 This type of protection is known as passive immunization.